gwpy/gwpy/docs/external/framecpp.rst

 https://computing.docs.ligo.org/ldastools/LDAS_Tools/ldas-tools-framecpp/

-GWpy utilises the Python bindings for FrameCPP on Unix platforms (Linux and macOS) to provide GWF input/output capabilities.
+PDpy utilises the Python bindings for FrameCPP on Unix platforms (Linux and macOS) to provide GWF input/output capabilities.

 This optional dependency can be installed using `Conda <https://conda.io>`__